 The school warden service provided by South Dublin County Council caters for thousands of children attending schools in the county on a daily basis during school terms.
-The wardens are identifiable by the high visibility uniforms worn, and the STOP sign used to stop traffic.
+School Wardens, or as they are more affectionately known as the ‘Lollipop People’ are identifiable by the high visibility uniforms worn, and the STOP sign used to stop traffic.
 In order to carry out their duties effectively they require the co-operation of all road users.

 Using a school warden crossing